Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version 1.5.5/README.md

-This Game was developed by Abdelrahman Mohamed Hamad
+**This Game was developed by Abdelrahman Mohamed Hamad**

 #About Hangman Game:

 it is a word-guessing game.
-The player chooses a category, next a secret word is randomly picked from selected category, then the player tries to guess the secret word.
+The player chooses a category, a secret word is randomly picked from the selected category, then the player tries to guess the secret word.

 When the player guesses a letter that isn't in the word,